 Exclusive Buyer’s Agreement:

-Also known as a Buyer Representation Agreement, this is a contractural agreement in which the the buyer agrees to work with only the real estate agent they choose.
+Also known as a Buyer Representation Agreement, this is a contractual agreement in which the buyer agrees to work with only the real estate agent they choose.
 This is in place to ensure that a buyer doesn’t work with another agent in the purchase of a home.

 Exclusive Right to Sell Listing:

 An agreement between the seller and the listing agent or broker to sell the home in exchange for a fee.
 This is in place to ensure that a seller doesn’t turn around and work with another agent or broker.

 A property that did not sell by the end of the period stipulated in the listing contract between a seller and agent.

 A federal agency that provides mortgage insurance to FHA-approved lenders.

 A person or organization that acts in another party’s best financial interest.
 Most common among trusts between trustees and beneficiaries.

 The last stage before the completion of a sale.
 This is when the buyer will walk through to ensure the home is as it was when they submitted the offer to buy.

 Home finishes refer to decor — both interior and exterior — and how the home looks when construction is completed.
 Siding, trim, and exterior paint are examples of exterior finishes.
 Finishes can also refer to interior elements like cabinets, molding, and fixtures.